abhinavtembulkar/Freqbars/README.md

 2.Type the name you want to play inside search bar.

-3.Only Songs in MUSIC folder of this repository will play and visualize.
+3.Only Songs in MUSIC folder of this repository will play and visualize, otherwise none will play.

 4.To Visualize other songs , PAUSE and enable mic and play/sing in front of mic, Visulaizer will visulaize the audio!